 This is a great way for small children to burn off energy in the winter months.
 The local recreation center, St. Paul's North Dale, for instance, holds twice-weekly open gym sessions for toddlers on Monday and Wednesday mornings.
 Plenty of large toys, balls, slides, tricycles and other toys are set out to encourage movement and activity for toddlers and pre-schoolers.
 Many recreation centers in the Twin Cities metro area run similar free programs, usually on weekdays during the school year.

 06 of 14

-Parks in Minneapolis, St. Paul, and across the metro area run summer programs with free screening of children's movies, children's musicians and bands, and entertainment.
+Parks in Minneapolis, St. Paul, and across the metro area run summer programs with free screenings of children's movies, children's musicians, and bands, and entertainment.
 Centennial Lakes Park in Edina has the most family-friendly events with concerts and entertainment during the day and early evening.

 07 of 14

 Art, Music and Activities at the Minneapolis Institute of Arts

 The Minneapolis Institute of Arts is a world-class art gallery, which is large enough to justify taking the kids there a couple of times.
 Look for free guides to the collections and suggestions for the best galleries where you can take children.

 In addition, one Sunday a month is Family Day at the Minneapolis Institute of Arts.
 Art projects, activities, music, and entertainment based on a theme related to one of the museums collections are free for all.